Airway beacon: Red or green course lights

 Just below the white beacon, a set of red or green course lights point along each airway route.
 Red lights denote an airway beacon between landing fields while green denotes a beacon adjacent or upon a landing field.
 These course lights flash a Morse code letter identifying the beacon to the pilot.
 Each beacon is identified with a sequential number along the airway, and flash the red or green course lights with the Morse code ID of one of 10 letters: W, U, V, H, R, K, D, B, G or M. The letters represent the digits of 1 through 10 (W = 1, ..., M = 10).
 The course lights turn on for 0.5 second for a dot, 1.5 second for a dash with a 0.5 second between each dot or dash.
 A pause of 1.5 seconds separates each letter.

 To help remember the letters and their sequence number, pilots memorized the following: "When Undertaking Very Hard Routes, Keep Direction By Good Methods."
 The beacons are depicted on navigation charts along with their number and Morse code pattern.
-For example, beacon number 15 would have a code digit of 5 (the units digit), hence the letter R, and Morse code: "dit dah dit" (·−·).
+For example, beacon number 15 would have a code digit of 5 (the unit's digit), hence the letter R, and Morse code: "dit dah dit" (·−·).

 History

 Airway beacons in the US were constructed by the Post Office and the Department of Commerce between 1923 and 1933.
 The Low Frequency Radio Range system began to replace this visual system in 1929.
 The last visual airway beacon was supposedly shut down in 1973, but a few airway beacons are still operating in Portland, Oregon and Western Montana.
 Those in Montana are charted on the Great Falls sectional chart.
 Montana was the last state to officially maintain airway beacons, through the state's Aviation Division.
 In 2017, the decision was made by Aeronautics Division to discontinue their maintenance of the system, due to the system's obsolete nature and budgetary concerns.
-The system was to be shut down entirely by December 31st, 2021.
+The system was to be shut down entirely by December 31, 2021.
 In spring of 2018, fourteen of the seventeen beacons were shut down by MDT.
 The Montana Department of Transportation's Communications Bureau took over care of beacons at St. Regis and Lookout Pass.
 Six beacons are now in the care of the owners of the land they were erected on, six are in the care of a non-profit, Idaho Aviation Heritage, and four are in the care of local governments.
 Due to their historical significance in the state, the beacons at Homestake Pass, Canyon Resort, MacDonald Pass, Silver Bow, Spokane, Lookout Pass, St. Regis, Whitetail are in the process of being listed on the National Register of Historic Places.
 The strawberry Mountain beacon was demolished in the summer of 2021.
-MDT's Aeronautics Division removed the beacon and donated to the Montana Historical Society.
+MDT's Aeronautics Division removed the beacon and donated it to the Montana Historical Society.